October 2012 marks a great milestone in the history of the Olive Tree Healthcare Group established 15 yrs ago.

 Workshop on Executive Functions @ AWWA by Edu Psychologist Adeline Chin had over 50 participants mostly MOE Allied Educators from schools who support children with learning difficulties in organising the school work, children with AHDH who struggle with "just starting" to layout their homework, amd have week organisating and decision skills.
 Breaking down a task to simple sub tasks, writing a daily study/play plan, etc helps.

-MINDS Fernvale Garden School "pilot" project to introduce Music as part of the school curriculum for the very high needs children was a great success.
-Our MT worked with the teachers to achieve the goals which include focusing on Joint Attention, Increasing self esteem, developmental play (in an instrumemtal ensemble, etc.
+MINDS school "pilot" project to introduce Music as part of the school curriculum for the very high needs children was a great success iun 2013.
+Our MT worked with the teachers to achieve the goals which include focusing on Joint Attention, Increasing self esteem, developmental play (in an instrumemtal ensemble, etc. In March 2014, we started another Music Therapy weekly program with MINDS Lee Kong Chian Garden school for about 30 speical need students

 Workshop on Music and Dance Movement Therapy @ AWWA on Fri 1 Feb was atttended by 65 teachers, therapists and parents.
 Kristin Bjorg shared on understanding How Dance Movement Therapy works & How to apply creative movment in school & home settlings.
 Serena Lo shared on practical applications of Rhythm, Movement, Song Improvisation and Percussion that you can do wirth your children.